-Trust me, resistance bands will turn up the heat in all of your sessions.
+Trust me, for beginners trying resistance bands exercises, this will turn up the heat in all of your sessions.
 There is SO much you can do with just a small band.
 So let’s get sweaty, team!

 Perform each move for 40 seconds back to back with no rest in between.
 Once all 6 moves are complete, rest for 1 minute and then repeat 3 more times!
 Let's go, team!

 Exercise 1: Standing Lateral Abductions

 1. Start by holding onto something to keep your balance.